-Emergency preparedness.
+Condition of participation: Emergency preparedness.

-The LTC facility must comply with all applicable Federal, State and local emergency preparedness requirements.
-The LTC facility must establish and maintain an emergency preparedness program that meets the requirements of this section.
-The emergency preparedness program must include, but not be limited to, the following elements:
+The REH must comply with all applicable federal, state, and local emergency preparedness requirements.
+The REH must develop and maintain a comprehensive emergency preparedness program, utilizing an all-hazards approach.
+The emergency preparedness plan must include, but not be limited to, the following elements: